Combinatorial invariance for Kazhdan-Lusztig $R$-polynomials of elementary intervals: Introduction

-In this article\footnote{An early version of this work will appear as an extended abstract in the proceedings of FPSAC 2023.} we introduce the modified notion of a \emph{strong hypercube decomposition} $I$ of $[u,v]$ (see Definition~\ref{def:strong-hcd}) and use this to formulate a conjectural combinatorial recurrence for the \emph{$\tR$-polynomials}\footnote{In recent independent work \cite{Gurevich-Wang} Gurevich and Wang have interpreted the recurrence of Blundell et al. in terms of a new family of polynomials closely related to the $R$-polynomials.}, whose knowledge is equivalent to knowledge of the $P$-polynomials.
-Our recurrence has the advantage of simplicity and amenability to combinatorial techniques.
-We define a polynomial $\tH_{u,v,I}(q)$ (see Equation~\ref{eq:H-definition}), which may be computed solely from the pair $(I,[u,v])$ up to poset isomorphism and from inductive knowledge of $\tR_{u',v'}(q)$ for smaller intervals, and conjecture:
+In this article\footnote{An extended abstract describing part of this work appears \cite{fpsac-abstract} in the proceedings of FPSAC 2023.} we introduce the modified notion of a \emph{strong hypercube decomposition} $I$ of an interval $[u,v] \subset S_n$ (see Definition~\ref{def:strong-hcd}) and use this to formulate a conjectural combinatorial recurrence instead for the $\tR$-polynomials\footnote{In recent independent work \cite{Gurevich-Wang} Gurevich and Wang have interpreted the recurrence of Blundell et al. in terms of a new family of polynomials closely related to the $R$-polynomials.
+The forthcoming work \cite{Brenti-Marietti} of Brenti and Marietti also interprets hypercube decompositions in terms of $R$-polynomials in a different way.}.
+Our recurrence has the advantage of simplicity and amenability to combinatorial techniques, compared to the one in \cite{Blundell}.
+We define a polynomial $\tH_{u,v,I}(q)$ (see Equation~\ref{eq:H-definition}), which may be computed solely from the pair $(I,[u,v])$ up to poset isomorphism and from inductive knowledge of $\tR_{u,x}(q)$ for smaller intervals, and conjecture:

 \begin{conjecture} For any strong hypercube decomposition $I \subset [u,v]$ we have

 where we compare polynomials coefficientwise. \end{conjecture}